psolymos/qpad-workshop/README.md

 Each day will consist of 3 sessions, roughly one hour each, with short breaks in between.

-The vodeo recording from the workshop can be found on [YouTube](https://www.youtube.com/watch?v=cXGXvAOqEng&list=PLH424kyZX5ip0PfOo7g13nJEQNVxZlMOh).
+> The video recordings from the workshop can be found on [YouTube](https://www.youtube.com/watch?v=cXGXvAOqEng&list=PLH424kyZX5ip0PfOo7g13nJEQNVxZlMOh).

 | Session | Topic | Files | Videos |
 | --- | --- | :---: | :---: |